 The alternative design choice is to integrate cellular transmission technology into the DAT product.
 This approach has potential to service a greater proportion of the PAM, including potential users who do not have access to feature and smart phones.
 However, this design choice is still ultimately limited by the geographic reach of cellular network.

-From the above diagram, it is clear that cellular network availability is a major constraint to the market serviceable by all currently available DAT products.
+Cellular network availability is a major constraint to the market serviceable by all currently available DAT products.
 Outside of HICs, persons infected with TB living in rural areas often lack consistent 2G/3G network coverage.
 Geographically, this trend strongly affects the South-East Asia and Africa regions.

 Lower levels of urbanization in Africa likely mean a higher proportion of persons infected with TB live where network coverage is inaccessible or unreliable.
 This adds a further layer of complexity and challenges to growing the DAT for TB market in the Africa region (in addition to more dispersed potential demand, limited diagnostic capability, and low rates of ICT access).
 In the near term, DAT markets in Africa may be disproportionately tilted towards urban areas until network coverage improves.